 In general, the Hawaiian Islands are known as the “paradise islands.”
 We agree they’re incredibly beautiful.
 These islands deserve our stewardship and care especially because their beaches and waters are marred by abandoned fishing gear—both commercial and recreational—as well as plastic and “gyre-type” pollution.

-In 2016, due to the great need for ocean cleanups, ODA began working in Hawai'i.
+In 2016, due to the great need for ocean cleanups, Ocean Defender Alliance (ODA) began working in Hawai'i.
 We kicked off our debris-removal work in Oahu with the help of long-time friend Stephen Boreman, Esq., his nephew Mash Hatae, Vicki Szymczak, and friends from the University of Hawai’i who are very concerned about the health of their local waters.

 Because the coastal waters of Hawai'i are generally very deep, it’s quite different from the work we do off the coast of California where we can dive 35-100 feet and remove debris that’s sitting on the ocean floor.

-In Hawai'i, rather than own and keep vessels (which means high costs for purchasing, maintenance, and moorage), we partner with three reputable dive companies:
+In Hawai'i, rather than own and keep vessels (which means high costs for purchasing, maintenance, and moorage), we partner with four reputable dive companies:

-- Oahu: Island Divers Hawaii, Matt Zimmerman (owner); Mary Christensen (dive instructor)
+- Oahu: Island Divers Hawaii, Matt Zimmerman (owner)

-- Big Island: Jack’s Diving Locker, Teri & Jeff Leicher (co-owners); Kawika Leicher (boat captain/dive instructor),
+- Big Island: Jack’s Diving Locker, Teri & Jeff Leicher (co-owners)

 - Big Island: Kohala Divers, Rebekah and Greg Kaufmann (co-owners)